Mathfig/LearningThings/README.md

 This is a collection of some of my academic projects and workshops I've hosted.

+## Impact of Spatial Information on Kalman Filtering Prediction

+During a Data Assimilation course I took at SAMSI, I worked with two grad students to design and implement several DA models on simulated CMAQ output and observational data with the purpose of accurately predicting PM 2.5 concentrations at "new" sensor locations.

 ## NC PACE Infographic

 I produced an infographic for the organization NC PACE.
 Gotta take care of the emeritus professors somehow.